norrml/seARRch/README.md

 e.g. if 2 filenames are "one picnic america.jpg" and " picnic one america.jpg".
 when search  is "one america" then both files show up. but when search it "one picnic" only one file shows which is "one picnic america.jpg"

+## Issue:

+The file_list.json is accessible without website, Need to add in nginx